-If your employer issued your W-2, sent it to the correct address and it contained no errors, then he has performed his duties in accordance with IRS regulations.
+If your employer issued your W-2, sent it to the correct address and it contained no errors, then they have performed the duties in accordance with IRS regulations.
 If you subsequently lost your W-2 statement, your employer must reissue it.
 The reissued W-2 will have the words REISSUED STATEMENT on it.
 The IRS does not prohibit your employer from charging you a fee to reproduce the document.

-If your employer fails to send you a W-2 statement, he may be charged a penalty if he cannot demonstrate a reasonable cause for the failure.
-If important information, such as your taxpayer identification number or address are incorrect he may also be subject to a penalty.
+If your employer fails to send you a W-2 statement, the company may be charged a penalty if they cannot demonstrate a reasonable cause for the failure.
+If important information, such as your taxpayer identification number or address are incorrect they may also be subject to a penalty.
 The penalty for failure to file on time is $50 per W-2 if you file correctly within 30 days of the filing due date; $100 per form if it is not filed by August 1, and $260 per form if it is not filed until after August 1 or at all.
 Correctly filing a W-2 includes mailing it to the employee on time.